PreciselyData/Private-Spatial-APIs/docs/guides/gke/QuickStartGKE.md

 ```
 No resources found
 ```
-Note: if the cluster version was not found, using the following command to list all valid cluster versions.
+> NOTE: if the cluster version was not found, using the following command to list all valid cluster versions.
 Looking for one under REGULAR channel.
 ```
 gcloud container get-server-config
 ```